mysociety/alaveteli/docs/installing/email.md

 The left-hand column of this file specifies regular expressions that define addresses that mail will be accepted for.
 The values on the right-hand side are ignored by postfix.
-Here we allow postfix to accept mails to special Alaveteli addresses, and `postmaster@example.com`, `user-support@example.com` and `team@example.com`.
+Here we allow postfix to accept mails to special Alaveteli addresses, `postmaster@example.com`, `user-support@example.com` and `team@example.com`.

 #### Set up contact email recipient groups